tintupratap/linux_chroot_project/README.md

-WIP directory contains Work in Progress(To-do-list):
+This branch contains Work in Progress(To-do-list):
 Debian
 Ubuntu
 Kali